ue22-p23/web/notebooks/41-exo-resume-blinking-nb.md

         console.log("beep");
 }

-// make sure you use 'let'
+// we're using 'var' because in a notebook
-// and not 'var' in your code
+// but make sure you use 'const'
-var interval = setInterval(one_step, 1000)
+// and not 'var' in your own code var interval = setInterval(one_step, 1000)
 ```